-African Law Center’s mission is to assert the fundamental rights of African refugees and immigrants within countries where they seek refuge and opportunities.
+African Law Center’s mission is to defend the rights of African refugees and immigrants within countries where they seek refuge and opportunities.

-We achieve our mission by providing culturally appropriate and linguistically accessible services through direct legal aid, community legal empowerment, ending prejudice, strategic litigation, and policy advocacy.
+We achieve our mission by providing culturally appropriate and linguistically accessible services through direct legal aid, community legal empowerment, case management, strategic litigation, and policy advocacy.

 African Law Center, Inc. was founded on May 30, 2013, by a group of Africans living in the United States to address the shortage of competent legal service providers addressing the needs of African refugees and immigrants living in the United States.
 This shortage or lack of interest to serve Africans was based on claims that Africans were hard to reach and difficult to effectively communicate with because of language barriers.
 From our inception, we set out to provide culturally appropriate and linguistically accessible service breaking down barriers that kept African refugees and immigrants from exercising their civil and human rights.